Rudra2712/PlayTube/DEPLOYMENT_INSTRUCTIONS.md

 ## 🚨 Important Notes
 1. **CORS**: Make sure both domains are correctly configured
-2. **Environment Variables**: Ensure all env vars are set in Vercel dashboard
+2. **Environment Variables**: Ensure all env vars are set in Render dashboard
-3. **Database**: MongoDB connection should work from Vercel
+3. **Database**: MongoDB connection should work from Render
 4. **Cloudinary**: File uploads should work with provided credentials
 5. **Authentication**: Cookies should work across domains